-is defined as "The study of human behavior," and more specifically "the science of behavior and mental processes."
-Basically, psychology seeks to understand both how and why humans do what they do.
+Psychology is defined as "The study of human behavior," and more specifically "the science of behavior and mental processes" or as Nobel Prize winning neuroscientist Erich Kandel called it, the "science of the mind".
+Psychology seeks to understand both how and why humans do what they do.
 Since that is a very broad topic, expect a long article.

 For tropes based on psychology, go here.

 Modern psychology like all the social sciences, really traced its roots to the nineteenth century.
 Interests in the human mind and the "unconscious" had both academic and popular interests.
 At the start of the century there was the fad of Mesmerism and "animal magnetism", and towards the middle part of the century there was growing understanding that fundamental aspects of consciousness — sensation, motor control, personality, memory, etc. — could be detected as physical phenomena in the brain.
 The first "true" psychologist was Wilhelm Wundt, who opened a laboratory for the purpose in Leipzig in 1879.

 Almost immediately, arguments developed over how psychology should be approached.

 - Wundt's student Edward Titchener argued for a school called Structuralism, which employed trained Navel-Gazing in order to analyze the structure of one's own consciousness.

 - Functionalism, primarily advocated by the American William James, cared more about how the mind functioned, more about what it did than how it was built.
 Since functionalist experiments could look for quantifiable behavior ("I wonder how many times I need to punch someone before they get angry enough to punch me back?
 Let's grab a hundred strangers and test!,") this school won, and Structuralism is largely a footnote today.